-behaviour such as bullying on individuals and communities - reflection on soci

-- reflection on social, moral and cultural issues using imagination to understand people's experiences - individual actions affect other people, to learn to care about other people's feelings and to see action from alternative points of view - realisation and appreciation of the consequences of bullying. - response to bullies and how to ask for help - -development of an anti- bullying agreement agreed by all.

-Key Learning Area Developing Empathy

-Unit One- Dealing with bullying

-Objectives

-- to understand the importance of empathy. - to develop resilience and empathy - to recognise different types of bullying - to develop an awareness of everyone's responsibility to stop bullying - -to understand that we are all different by identifying similarities and differences in equal measure. - -to explore discrimination racism, ageism, social status physical and mental disability. - -to understand prejudice as a fear of the unknown or the fear of something different. - the importance of gratitude, being thankful, kind words, kindness target setting, kindness bubbles

-Empathetic Pupil Awards -rosette given to pupil's choice.

-Bullying play script.

-Teasing Rubbish Bin (Y3/4)

-What is a bully and why are they bullies?
-(Y3-6)

-What constitutes bullying?
-(Y3-6)
+behaviour such as Empathetic Pupil Awards -rosette given to pupil's bullying on choice. individuals and Key Learning Area Bullying play script. communities Developing Empathy Teasing Rubbish Bin (Y3/4) - reflection on social, Unit One- Dealing with bullying What is a bully and why are they bullies?
+(Y3-6) moral and cultural Objectives What constitutes bullying?
+(Y3-6) issues using - to understand the importance of empathy.
 Written apologies/face to face.
-(Y5/6)

-Brainstorming activity

-Conflict Management Scenarios (Y5/6)

-Picture evidence - explore feeling and possible response.
-(Y3/4)

-Role play scenario - dealing with the bully and the victim.
-(Y5/6)

-Pupils experience of bullying.
-(Y5/6)
+(Y5/6) imagination to - to develop resilience and empathy Brainstorming activity understand people's - to recognise different types of bullying Conflict Management Scenarios (Y5/6) experiences - to develop an awareness of everyone's Picture evidence - explore feeling and possible - individual actions responsibility to stop bullying response.
+(Y3/4) affect other people, -to understand that we are all different by identifying Role play scenario - dealing with the bully and the to learn to care similarities and differences in equal measure. victim.
+(Y5/6) about other people's -to explore discrimination - racism, ageism, social Pupils experience of bullying.
+(Y5/6) feelings and to see status physical and mental disability.
 Have they ever bullied?
-(Y5/6)

-Internet - use of social network as a bullying tool (Y5/6)

-Henstead Anti- Bullying Policy.
-The need for and content.
-(Y5/6)

-Generate joint responsibility

-Area for discussion- (Y5/6)
+(Y5/6) action from -to understand prejudice as a fear of the unknown or Internet - use of social network as a bullying tool alternative points of the fear of something different.
+(Y5/6) view - the importance of gratitude, being thankful, kind Henstead Anti- Bullying Policy.
+The need for and - realisation and words, kindness target setting, kindness bubbles content.
+(Y5/6) appreciation of the Generate joint responsibility consequences of Area for discussion- (Y5/6) bullying.
 Is telling on a bully an easy thing to do?
-Will it make things worse?

-Easy targets - identify

-Empathy with a bully

-Policy- the need for and content

-Plan an anti - bullying policy - collate a set of class rules.

-Apologies - as part of a power relationship

-Stories as a starting point- (Y3/4)
+Will it - response to bullies make things worse? and how to ask for Easy targets - identify help Empathy with a bully -development of an Policy- the need for and content anti- bullying Plan an anti - bullying policy - collate a set of class agreement agreed rules. by all.
+Apologies - as part of a power relationship Stories as a starting point- (Y3/4) Srephanie's Ponytail It's Okay to be Different

-Srephanie's Ponytail

-It's Okay to be Different

 Addition To study Anne Frank - anniversary of Holocaust - recent news event burial of 6 unknown victims.
 To develop empathy for Anne Frank - restricted - diary - Father Otto only survivor - carried out Anne's wish to be published.
 Being Small and Great Stop Picking on Me Is it Right to Fight?
 Circle time- discussion cards (Y3-4) Moral dilemma scenarios (Y5-6) - ring of choice Compliments - appropriateness and how to make them(Y3-5) Beat the Bully activities.
 Story - Something Else - structure activities to identify how we all fit in and how to include people who join us.
 (Y3-6) Childline - Purpose and access to.
 Appropriate/inappropriate contact and use of Childline.
-Posters displayed in school with contact details Disability - physical/mental health SEND Aim - to develop an understanding and appreciation.
+Posters displayed in school with contact details Disability - physical/menta health SEND Aim - to develop an understanding and appreciation.
 What does it mean to be disabled?
 What is mental health and how do we maintain good mental health?
 What is SEND?
 Barriers to independence/barriers to learning - do they exist?
 Cyberbullying Internet Safety Week - Thinkuknow - appropriate and inappropriate use of the internet.
 (Y3-6) Social networking - the dangers.
 (Y6) Use of privacy settings CEOP (Y5) Diversity - we are all different.
 Disabilities - impact of - example of child amputee who climbed to the summit of Snowdon.
 Paralympic - range of disability categories - not all disabilities are visible.
 Strictly Come Dancing (deaf celebrity dancer) - determination to succeed and overcome barriers - idea that many barriers to achievement are internal